tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 When instantiating the CMS, you can pass an [options object](/docs/cms#cms-configuration) to configure how the CMS works.
 This object allows us to attach and access [Plugins](/docs/plugins), [APIs](/docs/apis), [Media Stores](/docs/media), [Events](/docs/events), [Editing UI](/docs/ui) and other key aspects of the CMS.

-Update your CMS instance with these options:
+Update your CMS instance by passing this options object:

 **src/App.js**